About Me

 I am a second-year Ph.D. student in Statistics at the University of Toronto, advised by Radu Craiu and Monica Alexander.
 I am also a Doctoral Student Fellow at Data Sciences Institute (DSI) and an Affiliate Researcher at Vector Institute.

-I initiate and co-organize the department’s Bayesian reading group.
+I initiated and co-organize the department’s Bayesian reading group.
 If you’d like to collaborate, chat about research/life, or give a guest talk at our reading group, please feel free to drop me an email!

 Back in the day, I received my M.S. in Statistics from the University of Chicago in 2024, where I spent two intellectually stimulating years, and was fortunate to be mentored by Dacheng Xiu and Per Mykland.
 Even earlier, I received my B.S. in Statistics and Financial Mathematics from UofT.
 Influenced by my prior experiences, I have continued to follow the literature on machine learning in the study of financial markets.